gpbl/react-day-picker/docs/Basic.md

 ## Marking days as disabled

-Disabled days should not respond to the user interaction and should appear as "disabled" on the calendar.
+Disabled days should not respond to the user's interaction and should appear as "disabled" on the calendar.
 Use the `disabledDays` prop to specify which days should be disabled.

 In the following example, we choose to disable every Sunday: